andrew/ultimate-awesome/README.md

 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [jivoi-awesome-osint](https://github.com/r3p3r/jivoi-awesome-osint) - A curated list of amazingly awesome OSINT.
 - [awesome-acnh](https://github.com/skullface/awesome-acnh) - 🏝 Curated list of resources and tips for Animal Crossing: New Horizons.
-- [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
+- [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
 - [awesome-cobol](https://github.com/loveOSS/awesome-cobol) - A curated list of awesome Cobol frameworks, libraries and software.
 Inspired by awesome-python.